paul-hammant/tbd/content/styles/index.md

 ## Committing Straight to the Trunk

+Suitable for active committer counts between 1 and 100.

 {{< figure src="/styles/styles-tradeoffs-l.png" class="floatleft" title="left hand side of the diagram above" >}}

 Traditionally Trunk-Based Development meant committing straight to the shared trunk of the VCS in question.
 And doing so after